Islandora/documentation/docs/technical-documentation/flysystem.md

 ### Configuration

 The fedora file system is configured in the site's `settings.php` file.
-An example configuration can be seen in the claw-playbook web server role's [drupal tasks](https://github.com/Islandora-Devops/claw-playbook/blob/main/roles/internal/webserver-app/tasks/drupal.yml#L12-L19):
+An example configuration can be seen in the islandora-playbook web server role's [drupal tasks](https://github.com/Islandora-Devops/islandora-playbook/blob/dev/roles/internal/webserver-app/tasks/drupal.yml#L12-L19):
 ```
 $settings['flysystem'] = [
   'fedora' => [